9 FAM 602.2

 (b) (U) ACRS code 98 should be used to record a “no fee” service in the cashiering system when post provides paper and ink fingerprinting services on behalf of USCIS in situations where the applicant(s) may have already paid a biometric fee as part of the petition filing process, and do not have to pay any additional fees.
 In all other situations and at posts with a DHS office that is able to collect fingerprints, but where DHS is unable to facilitate cashiering services, consular sections may collect the fingerprinting fee on behalf of USCIS.
 ACRS code 80 should be used to record these services.

 (c) (U) Do not use the nonimmigrant visa (NIV) or immigrant visa overseas (IVO) systems to collect or check fingerprints electronically for DHS services.
 Instead, collect ink prints using the Fingerprint Card (Form FD-258).

-(e) (U) Only collect and mail ink fingerprint cards to the Visa Office for processing when associated with adoption cases or when associated with U.S. military personnel who are submitting Form N-400, Application for Naturalization, to USCIS.
-All other fingerprint cards should be forwarded to the requesting DHS office.
+(e) (U) Only collect and mail ink fingerprint cards to USCIS for processing when associated with adoption cases or T and U petitions.
+All other fingerprint cards should be sent to the requesting DHS office by the applicant.